 Fangio, as Patrick George discovered two years ago, is worth revisiting.
 It is always worth revisiting.
 The album comes with a helpful Listener's Guide, in case you need to brush up on your El Maestro/Argentinean history.
 Fortunately, it's a great piece of synth-driven work.
 Highs and lows, my friends, fast drives and slow cruises, aggression and calmness.
 And if you listen closely, you might even learn a thing or two about the hard-driving, hard-drinking, hard-living champion, the one they called "the bowlegged one," who was World Champion a record five times.
 Who's that driving that fancy car?
 Fangio, Juan Fangio!

 Former Hooniverse co-conspirator Alex Kierstein and I arose from the same Spinelli-era Jalopnik with Johnson, Lieberman, Bumbeck, DAF vs FAF silliness that sunk its claws deep into our burgeoning automotive psyches.
 But nothing lasts forever—many of these links end at 2012, 2010, 2007.
 Clunkbucket hasn't been updated since 2012, because Bumbeck has gone on to a great many better things.
-Johnson is at , following Car and Driver a brief stint as a coworker.
-Kierstein went to .
-I went to Road & Track .
+Johnson is at Car and Driver, following a brief stint as a coworker.
+Kierstein went to Road & Track.
+I went to Autoweek.
 I earned a paycheck, direct deposit.
 Someone ordered me business cards.
 I donned a suit, handed them out to PR executives.
 There is no greater feeling than respectability, at seeing your friends succeed, at living vicariously, but it also induces a melancholy—a feeling that there was something magical there that you can never get back.
-Autoweek Now and then, I wonder if this malaise is not a thirtysomething crisis, and then I take a step back … Read more Read more

 It's a bygone era, this Jalopnik/Hooniverse/Clunkbucket thing, before everyone grew up and went on to bigger and brighter things.
 The anarchy never lasts, after all.
 Eventually, we figure out what we're truly doing.
 It felt like we had all the momentum, to paraphrase the Great Doctor; we were riding the crest of a high and beautiful wave...